Variables¶

 For instance, one can do:

-Here, we do not need to repeat the environment since the model’s environment is used by default.
+Here, we do not need to repeat the environment since the model’s environment is automatically used.
 Moreover, we do not need to

-explicitly add the variable to the model since it is done automatically by the add_var
+explicitly add the variable to the model since it is done by the add_var

 method.